 - Landing on the heel from a significant height and wearing ill-fitting shoes

-- Repetitive trauma or running on the beach without a shoes
+- Lastly, repetitive trauma or running on the beach without a shoes

 - Take a few days of rest for fast healing of the condition.
-Avoid performing activities that can worsen the pain and further damage the heels.
+Generally, avoid performing activities that can worsen the pain and further damage the heels.

 - Elevate the foot above the level of the heart for proper circulation of blood in the area.